 "Dragons!
 Or giants.
 No, just dragons," the boy frowned in thought.
 "My daddy is a dragon."

 "Oh!
 Wow."
 Hermione crouched down so she was level with the boy.
-"I think I know the prefect book for you."
+"I think I know the perfect book for you."

 "Scorpius…" Mrs. Malfoy stated, "I think that we should –"